Disappearance of Aimee Semple McPherson: Final grand jury inquiry phase and dismissal

 With one of the critical defense witnesses, Lorraine Wiseman-Sielaff, turning state's evidence, the prosecution submitted their file to the judge.
 On November 3, Judge Samuel R. Blake was to try McPherson, her mother and several other defendants in a jury trial case in Los Angeles, set for mid-January 1927.
 If convicted, the counts added up to maximum prison time of 42 years.

-A green bathing suit was found in the garage at 4505 Gramercy Place; in the house were found liquor bottles and a mattress with a hollowed out space thought to hide narcotics.
-McPherson described being kept in an urban area before being moved to a desert shack.
+4505 Gramercy Place, where suspected evidence was found.

 Since the bulk of the testimonies had taken place, the defense rested its case on October 29.
 However, new developments continued afterwards.
 The prosecution wanted to question H. C. Benedict about the contents of a blue steamer trunk purportedly belonging to Ormiston confiscated in September, but the landlord of the cottage died in mid-November.
 Apart from affidavits and messages, Ormiston still had not given testimony.
 More importantly, Wiseman-Sielaff appeared to be giving new information concerning the conspiracy implicating McPherson and her circle of friends and acquaintances.

 By late December, the prosecution determined their new star witness, Wiseman-Sielaff, could no longer be a considered a credible witness.
 Without her, District Attorney Asa Keyes considered other evidence insufficient to continue prosecuting the case.
 Keyes submitted a document to have the case dismissed, conveying that without Wiseman-Sielaff's testimony, the alleged conspiracy was impossible to prove.
 He added "Reputable witnesses have testified sufficiently concerning both the Carmel incident and the return of Mrs. McPherson from her so-called kidnapping adventure to enable her to be judged in the only court which has jurisdiction —the court of public opinion."
-The Examiner newspaper reported that Los Angeles district attorney Asa Keyes had dropped all charges against McPherson and associated parties on January 10, 1927.
+The Examiner newspaper reported that Keyes had dropped all charges against McPherson and associated parties on January 10, 1927.